egarpor/sdetorus/README.md

 # Approximate MLE based on the WOU process
 est3 <- approxMleWn2D(data = samp, delta = delta, start = start, lower = low,
                       upper = up)
+#> Warning in specPars[indUnSpecPars] <- pars: number of items to replace is not a
+#> multiple of replacement length

+#> Warning in specPars[indUnSpecPars] <- pars: number of items to replace is not a
+#> multiple of replacement length

+#> Warning in specPars[indUnSpecPars] <- pars: number of items to replace is not a
+#> multiple of replacement length
 #> <std::runtime_error in dTpdWou2D(x = y, x0 = x, t = delta, alpha = specPars[1:3], mu = specPars[4:5],     sigma = specPars[6:7], rho = specPars[8], maxK = maxK): inv_sympd(): matrix is singular or not positive definite>

 # Comparison